wrdsb/cosmos/README.md

 [Interactive Tutorial](https://nx.dev/angular/tutorial/01-create-application)

 ## Generate an application

-Run `ng g @nrwl/angular:app my-app` to generate an application.
+* Run `ng g @nrwl/angular:app my-app` to generate an Angular application.

-> You can use any of the plugins above to generate applications as well.

-When using Nx, you can create multiple applications and libraries in the same workspace.
+* Run `ng g @nrwl/node:app my-app` to generate a Node application.
+This is currently out starting point for an Azure Functions application.
+Once the application has been generated, an Azure Functions app generated in VS Code can be folded into the boilerplate Node app.

 ## Generate a library

-Run `ng g @nrwl/angular:lib my-lib` to generate a library.
+* Run `ng g @nrwl/angular:lib my-lib` to generate an Angular library.

-> You can also use any of the plugins above to generate libraries as well.

-Libraries are sharable across libraries and applications.
-They can be imported from `@cosmos/mylib`.
+* Run `nx g lib mylib` to generate a generic TypeScript library

 ## Development server